theHummer07/photo-album-search-bot/README.md

-# PhotoAlbum application using AWS Rekognition and ElasticSearch
+# Photo Album Search Bot is a web application created using AWS searvices that allows users to upload images as well as search alreaady uploaded images using keywords.